LordArrin/Alldocube-M8-TWRP/README.md

 3.3.1-0 - Ready to use, Android 8-11

-Worked on my Alldocube M8, T806K modification.
-Fully functional, bugs not found.
+Tested on my Alldocube M8, T806K modification.

+Fully functional:
+- Backup/restore
+- Flash any zip/img you want
+- Tap-to-wake
+- Mount/umount partitions
+- ext2/3/4/fat/exfat (f2fs removed due to incompatibility)
+- Google Sans
+- Format, resize and repair partitions

+All work, seriously.
+Flash and use!